CenturyLinkLabs/lorry-ui/README.md

 The initial import and subsequent modifications of a document triggers validation against a YAML schema derived from the latest [Compose documentation](https://docs.docker.com/compose/).
 The utility differentiates between errors which prevent the application defined in the docker-compose.yml from being stood up with Compose and warnings which simply point out things in the document that might not be what you want.

-The Lorry project will make creating docker-compose.yml files easier with its user-friendly interface that provides documentation for Compose options and limits choices to known good values.
+The Lorry project will make creating docker-compose.yml files easier with its user-friendly interface that provides documentation for Compose options and limits choices of keys to those specified in the [docker-compose.yml reference](https://docs.docker.com/compose/yml/).

 Once you're done crafting the docker-compose.yml, Lorry makes it simple to save your document as a file, copy it to the clipboard, and even share it with others as a Gist or with a Lorry URL for collaborative editing.